CSCI-3349-F22/lab2/README.md

 <img src="jupy.png" width=400>

-If you typed the command from a different directory, or if you launched jupyter from Anaconda Navigator, you'll have to click on folders in the browser window until you get to this directory.
-Then click on ```lab2.ipynb```, which will open the notebook where you will complete the lab.
+If you typed the command from a different directory, or if you launched jupyter from Anaconda Navigator, you'll have to click on folders in the browser window to navigate to this directory.
+Then click on ```Lab2.ipynb```, which will open the notebook where you will complete the lab.

 ### Part 4: Complete the lab
-The notebook describe exactly what you need to do!
-You add, commit, and push your version of the notebook along with anything else the lab requires to this repo as your submission for Lab 2.
+The notebook describes exactly what you need to do!
+You will add, commit, and push your version of the notebook along with anything else the lab requires to this repo as your submission for Lab 2.

 **This assignment is due Wednesday, 9/14 @11:59pm EDT**